mipimipi/otr/README.md

 ### Fast, concurrent processing

 otr tries to process files as fast as possible.
 Video files are decoded sequentially (i.e., one by one), but each files is decoded using concurrent threads to leverage the cpu capabilities to full extend.
-Cutting is done for many files simultaneously via concurrent threads as well.
+For cutting, FFmpeg's multithreading capabilities are used.

 ### Automated handling of otrkey files